searxng/searxng/docs/admin/engines/nosql-engines.rst

   searx/templates/{theme_name}/result_templates/{template_name}

-Futhermore, if you do not wish to expose these engines on a public instance, you can still add them and limit the access by setting ``tokens`` as described in section :ref:`private engines`.
+Furthermore, if you do not wish to expose these engines on a public instance, you can still add them and limit the access by setting ``tokens`` as described in section :ref:`private engines`.